albee/trace/TUTORIAL.md

 # Directory Listing

-## backup_controller
+## backup-controller

-A backup PID controller (translational+attitude) for the Astrobee rigid body dynamics (Ian Hokaj).
-Commit in progress.
+A backup PID controller (translational+attitude) for the satellite rigid body dynamics.

-## casadi_nmpc
+## casadi-nmpc

-A robust tube MPC controller.
-Communicates with chaser_coordinator to receive plans, provides output to FAM.
-Interruptable (implementation in progress).
-CasADi must be installed!
-See the README.md.
+A robust tube MPC controller, using CasADi.
+Communicates with chaser_coordinator to receive plans, provides output to force allocation module.
+Relies on uc_bound's calculation of robustly safe sets.

-## chaser_coordinator
+## chaser-coordinator

-The nodelet package for sending trajectory commands to the controller topic (Chaser).
-Input can be a trajectory file, or a direct topic call with trajectory info (in progress).
+The nodelet package for sending trajectory commands to the controller (Chaser satellite) and handling overall Chaser test operation.
+Commanded by execute-asap.

 ## data

-data folder for test `input/` and `output/`
+data folder for test `input/` and `output/`.
+Also contains utilities for interfacing with the motion planner.

-## execute_ASAP
+## execute-asap

 High-level commanding scripts.
-These are currently pure Python scripts that use the ROS parameter server.
+Pure Python scripts that send off node start-up/shutdown.

-## mit_slam
+## mit-slam

-Utilizes GTSAM for smoothing and mapping, Teaser++ for point cloud registration.
-Teaser++ is automatically built with this repo and shouldn't need extra commands to install.
-It is required to install GTSAM before compiling this repo, see mit_slam/README.md for more details on this.
+Target tumble characterization.
+Utilizes GTSAM for smoothing and mapping, Teaser++ for point cloud registration frontend.

-## polhode_alignment
+## polhode-alignment

-Polhode alignment node which performs Setterfield's algorithm to determine principal axis alignment.
+Polhode alignment node which performs Setterfield's algorithm to determine principal axis alignment of the Target satellite.

 ## spheres-vertigo